ukparliament/ontologies/meta/weeknotes/2022/43/index.md

 ## A gentle reminder to our egg timing audience

-A gentle reminder that - by the time this issue drops into your Twitter hole or your inbox - the old [Heroku](https://en.wikipedia.org/wiki/Heroku) version of our beloved egg timer will have been turned off.
+A gentle reminder that by the time this issue drops into your Twitter hole or your inbox, the old [Heroku](https://en.wikipedia.org/wiki/Heroku) version of our beloved egg timer will have been turned off.
 [Michael](https://twitter.com/fantasticlife)'s badly battered purse being close on twenty pounds a month heavier as a result.
 Thanks to [our Jianhan](https://twitter.com/jianhanzhu), the new home of the egg timer is:

 * [https://api.parliament.uk/egg-timer](https://api.parliament.uk/egg-timer)